GeoGke/Map_Colouring_GeneticAlgo_Python/README.md

-# Python Programming Language
+# Map-colouring problem explanation
-This repository includes all the projects that are based on Python Programming Language.
+In this repository, the problem